 Imagine a glass of water with ice in it.
 We can say, "the ice is with the water, and the ice is water".
-In other words, the ice and water are distinct, yet they are the same substance - water!
+In other words, the ice and water are distinct, yet they are the same substance - water.
 Even so, God and Jesus are are the same "substance", though they are distinct persons.
-In this sense, Jesus is also called "God" in the New Testament.
+It is in this sense that Jesus is called "God" in the New Testament.

 Let us examine this verse in a little more depth.
 In the clause, “the Word was God”, the original Greek does not have a definite article before the word “God”.
 In Greek grammar, a definite article is like our English word “the”.
 It is similar to the gesture of someone pointing at something and saying “this one”.
 When there is no definite article, it sometimes indicates that the word following is characteristic of the subject of that clause.
 For example, in 1 John 1:5 we read, “God is light”.
 The original Greek has no definite article before “light”, which indicates that “light” is characteristic of “God”.
 In other words, “light” describes the nature of God.
 Even so, the absence of the definite article before “God” in the last clause of John 1:1 indicates that “God” is characteristic of “the Word”.
 John is basically saying that the very nature of the Word is “God”.
 He is saying that the Word is everything that God is.
 In light of the construction in the original Greek, the best translation of John 1:1 I have come across is found in the New English Bible.
 It reads,

 “When all things began, the Word already was.
 The Word dwelt with God, and what God was, the Word was”